beholdenkey/charts.media/README.md

 # Home Media Helm Charts

-A collection of Helm Charts for deploying home media applications.
+A collection of Helm Charts for deploying home media applications and services.

 ## Usage